-- (1) In lieu of, or in addition to, a rulemaking advisory committee appointed under ORS 183.025(2), the agency may, in its discretion, establish a negotiated rulemaking committee to develop and seek agreement on a proposed rulemaking action.
-In making a decision to use a negotiated rulemaking process, the agency may consider any factors the agency considers to be relevant, including whether: - (a) There is a need for a rulemaking action; - (b) There are a limited number of identifiable interests that will be significantly affected by the rulemaking action, and the representatives of such interests have sufficient expertise and resources to participate effectively in the negotiation process; - (c) There is a reasonable likelihood that a committee can be convened which is composed of persons who can adequately represent the interests identified under paragraph (b) and who are willing to negotiate in good faith to reach a consensus on the proposed rulemaking action; - (d) There is a reasonable likelihood that a committee will reach a consensus on the proposed rulemaking action within an appropriate period of time to avoid unreasonable delay in the agency's final rulemaking; - (e) The interest of the agency is in joint problem-solving, agreement or consensus which could best be met through negotiated rulemaking, and not solely in obtaining public comment, consultation or feedback, which may be addressed through an advisory committee; - (f) The agency has adequate resources and is willing to commit such resources, including technical assistance, to the committee: and - (g) The agency, to the maximum extent possible consistent with the legal obligations of the agency, will use the consensus of the committee with respect to the proposed rulemaking action as the basis for a notice of intended adoption, amendment or repeal of a rule pursuant to ORS 183.335. - (2) The agency may use the services of a convener to assist the agency in identifying persons, interest groups or entities who will be significantly affected by a proposed rulemaking action and the issues of concern to them, and in ascertaining whether a negotiated rulemaking committee is feasible and appropriate for the particular rulemaking action.
-Upon request of the agency, the convener may ascertain the names of persons who are willing and qualified to represent interests that will be significantly affected by the proposed rule. - (3) Upon request of the agency, the convener shall report findings in writing and may make recommendations to the agency.
-Any written report and recommendations of the convener shall be made available to the public upon request.
+(1) In lieu of, or in addition to, a rulemaking advisory committee appointed under ORS 183.025(2), the agency may, in its discretion, establish a collaborative rulemaking committee to develop and seek agreement on a proposed rulemaking action.
+Before using a collaborative rulemaking process, the agency may conduct an assessment to determine if collaborative rulemaking is appropriate and, if so,

+- (a) There is a need for a rulemaking action; - (b) The persons, interest groups or entities that will be significantly affected by any rulemaking action resulting from the collaborative rulemaking process - (A) Are not so numerous that it would be impractical to convene a collaborative rulemaking committee; - (B) Can be readily identified; - (C) Are willing to participate in the collaborative rulemaking; - (D) Are willing to negotiate in good faith; and - (E) Have the time, resources and ability to participate effectively in a collaborative rulemaking process; - (c) The persons identified as representative of the interests of a group of persons or of an organization have sufficient authority to negotiate on behalf of the group or organization they represent; - (d) There is a reasonable likelihood that a committee will reach a consensus on the proposed rulemaking action within an appropriate period of time to avoid unreasonable delay in the agency's final rulemaking; - (e) The interest of the agency is in joint problem-solving, agreement or consensus which could best be met through collaborative rulemaking, and not solely in obtaining public comment, consultation or feedback, which may be addressed through an advisory committee; - (f) The agency has adequate resources and is willing to commit such resources, including technical assistance, to the committee; and - (g) The agency, to the extent consistent with its legal obligations, will use the consensus of the committee with respect to the proposed rulemaking action as the basis for a notice of intended adoption, amendment or repeal of a rule pursuant to ORS 183.335. - (2) The agency may use the services of a convenor to assist the agency in conducting the assessment and in further identifying persons, interest groups or entities who will be significantly affected by a proposed rulemaking action and the issues of concern to them, and in ascertaining whether a collaborative rulemaking committee is feasible and appropriate for the particular rulemaking action.
+Upon request of the agency, the convenor may ascertain the names of persons who are willing and qualified to represent interests that will be significantly affected by the proposed rule. - (3) Upon request of the agency, the convenor shall report findings in writing and may make recommendations to the agency.
+Any written report and recommendations of the convenor shall be made available to the public upon request.